DataDog/stratus-red-team/docs/user-guide/getting-started.md

 This allows you to:

+- Add labels to your pods (Attribution, CNP policy selectors, monitoring...)
 - Use a specific namespace instead of creating one (if you don't want to give permissions to create namespaces)
 - Override container images (useful when there are restrictions to use only images from private registries)
 - Add tolerations and node selectors for pod scheduling
-- Add labels (CNP policy selectors, monitoring...)

 Set `STRATUS_CONFIG_PATH` environment variable to use a config file at a different location.